x8rr/Classplay-Deployment/CODE_OF_CONDUCT.md

-please don't suspend me! (it doesn't have games)
+please don't suspend me! (it doesn't have games..and syntaxerror isn't affiliated anymore)